 - Vehicle must be registered in Canada.

-- Per-individual cap: one rebate per calendar year, one rebate per VIN.
+- Per-individual cap: one rebate per person for the duration of the program, one rebate per VIN.

 - Per-business cap: ten rebates per fiscal year (fleet rule).